Just Get On With ItNov 02, 2020

 "Just get on with it"- isn’t that something that just you say to yourself?

 "Just get on with it."
-I used to say this to myself quite a lot, particularly when maybe I was in overwhelm, but I didn’t realise I was in overwhelm.
+I used to say this to myself quite a lot, particularly when I was in overwhelm, but I didn’t realise I was in overwhelm.

 I was just doing what I do, which is juggle lots of things at the same time.
 In fact I became pretty good at that, actually I am still very good at that, but I’m getting better at not doing it so much.

-Just bet on with it, where does it come from?
-For me, what I realise was, it’s a generational thing.
-All the women in my family, going back as far as I could see, all the women in my family have just got on with it.
+Just get on with it, where does it come from?
+For me, what I realise is, it’s not just a habit but also a generational thing.
+Pretty much all the women in my family, going back as far as I can see, have just got on with it.

 How can you show up in your business and deliver your very best products and service for your clients?
 How can you show up in your business and demonstrate and show the very best value for the people that you work with, if you’re not showing up as your best?

 Does it run through the generations of your family where there is a habit and a pattern for people to not put themselves first?

-So I have three rules for living which I have recently shared with a group of wonderful ladies who I have been working with on the group coaching program that I run.
-I am going to share some of these with you going forward.
-Watch this space for more blogs and check out Cassie’s facebook page.
-Leave a comment below with your thoughts and experiences of just getting on with it.
+I have three rules for living which I have recently shared with a group of wonderful business owners who I have been working with on the group coaching program that I run.
+I'll share these with you in a future post, they really do help you begin to put your self first.